Medix: Out-of-Distribution Detection from Unlabeled Wild Data via Robust Gradient Statistics: Proof of Theorem

 \section{Proof of Theorem}

-To aid clarity and consistency throughout the theoretical and empirical sections, we summarize the key notation used in this paper in Table~\ref{tab:notation}.
+We summarize the notation used in this paper in Table~\ref{tab:notation}.
 This includes definitions for gradient-related quantities, sample sizes, and filtering terms, as well as parameters that appear in our concentration bounds.
 Unless stated otherwise, we use boldface for vectors, \( \mathcal{X} \) to denote the input space, and assume all gradients are computed with respect to a fixed pretrained model \( f_\phi \).